 - Students and refugees from poor nations where basic education was not guaranteed;

 - Adults education who missed their basic training in childhood; and

 - Students referred to remedial programs by their classroom teacher.

-According to Schwartz (2012), minority and traditionally marginalized groups commonly require remedial education due to barriers to education they have faced in their lifetimes:
+According to Schwartz (2012), minority and traditionally marginalized groups commonly require remedial support due to barriers to education they have faced in their lifetimes: